-Generic Name: Abacavir Tablets (a BAK a vir)
+Generic Name: Abacavir Tablets (a BAK a veer)

 Brand Name: Ziagen

 - Unsafe and sometimes deadly allergic effects with organ failure may happen with this medicine (abacavir tablets).
-Tell your doctor about any fever, rash, feeling tired, upset stomach, throwing up, loose stools, belly pain, flu-like signs, sore throat, cough, or trouble breathing.
+Tell your doctor about any fever, rash, feeling tired, upset stomach, throwing up, diarrhea, stomach pain, flu-like signs, sore throat, cough, or trouble breathing.
 Do not restart this medicine (abacavir tablets) if you have had an allergic reaction.

 - The chance of allergic effects is raised in people who have a certain gene called HLA-B*5701.
 Do not take this medicine (abacavir tablets) if you have the HLA-B*5701 gene.
 Your doctor will check you for this gene before you start this medicine (abacavir tablets).
 Talk with your doctor.